Help a teen suffering from substance abuse by donating toward a white water rafting wilderness trip this summer!

 Last summer TAFS sent 32 teens on the trip, many from low income areas such as Sunnyside, Kashmere Gardens and South Park.
 TAFS is committed to providing the same recovery experience to all our students no matter what zip code they live in!

-Today we are reaching out to you to ask for your help in raising funds to offset the cost of the trip for 25 TAFS students.
+Today we are reaching out to you to ask for your help in raising funds to offset the cost of a wilderness trip for 25 TAFS students to camp and white water raft the Arkansas River later this summer (DATES ARE STILL TO BE DETERMINED).
 TAFS has a sliding scale that is used to determine tuition for our teens.
 Many of our current students are from lower income families that will need full scholarships in order to allow their children to attend the wilderness trip.

 The cost per student is $1,200 which covers transportation, lodging, gear, food, guides and the salaries of the TAFS program staff who supervise and lead the activities.
-That comes to a total of $30,000 that we need to raise by the beginning of June.
+That comes to a total of $30,000 that we need to raise to help offest the costs of supplies, and food in the wilderness.

-Please give today to help TAFS and our incredible teens get up and over the mountain as stronger individuals, so they can better navigate their journey of recovery today and for the rest of their lives.
+Please give today to help TAFS and our incredible teens better navigate their journey of recovery today and for the rest of their lives.

 George Youngblood, LCDC, ADCIII, NCACI